 This individual has been an inspiration in their work for a better world for children and their families.
 Their creative, hands-on, advocacy has spanned over many years.
 They have brought about a positive change in the lives of Arizona children.

 Christine Swenson-Smith is characterized by a steadfast commitment to promoting the well-being of all children in her charge – a commitment demonstrated by a career dedicated to improving outcomes for abused and neglected children through significant reform of the child welfare system.
 Through leadership roles with the Department of Child Safety and the Pima County Juvenile Court, Christine championed local and nationwide initiatives to decrease the number of children in foster care, increase the number of families that were reunified, and find forever families for children for whom reunification was not possible.
 Christine was integral to the launch of PCJCC’s Model Court project and Pima County Family Drug Court, as well as spearheading innovations in these institutions – including arranging trauma-informed therapy for every FDC client.
 The improvements she brought to these systems, as well as the countless individuals she mentored who hold crucial positions in local and state systems, uphold Christine’s legacy and commitment to improving the world for children and their families.

 Gabe Zimmerman Emerging Champion Award

-The 2017 Award Winners join a long list of distinguished honorees.
-Visit our Champions Winners page to see past winners.
+The 2018 Award Honorees join a long list of distinguished Champions for Children and Families.
+Visit our Champions Winners page to see past honorees.